 The Internal Medicine In-Training Examination is administered to internal medicine residents at each PGY level.
 The results of this examination are used as a baseline to judge their progress in residency training, as well as to fine-tune the resident’s knowledge in preparation for the American Board of Internal Medicine Certifying Exam.
 The results from this examination are also used as an indicator for teaching staff in a continuing effort to modify the curricula, which ultimately enhances teaching.

-Our new board review curricula efforts have paid off, as evidenced by the fact that 98% of our residents in the last eight years have passed boards.
+As a result of our board review curricula 98% of our residents in the last eight years have passed boards.

 Will I have enough autonomy?

 Autonomy and supervision are two very important aspects of a residency program.
 At Gundersen, the staff provides an excellent blend of these two factors.
 Autonomy is given in a graded fashion according to each resident's ability.
 The staff do not micromanage and are always eager and willing to hear your impression and patient care plan.

 By the second year of residency, most are able to have near complete autonomy (of course complying with the federal mandates concerning attending physician-patient contact).
 The attending physician is always available in person or by phone if you have any questions.
 Thus, residents have appropriate responsibility and autonomy, but always with the best supervision.

 Will my attending physician be in charge of all the patients on my service, or will I be working with several attending physicians, each with their own "private" patients?

 There are no "private" patients on any hospital teaching service.
 When a patient is admitted to a team, (one staff physician, residents and a medical student), that team is completely in charge of that patient's care.